A guide on German student visas and immigration requirements for those who plan to study in Germany or carry out academic research.

 Family reunion visas for students: who can come?

-Non-EU/EEA/Swiss relatives (spouse and children) may be able to join you in Germany while you’re a student as long as you have a valid residence permit, sufficient finances, healthcare insurance and somewhere to live, as confirmed by your educational institution.
+Non-EU/EEA/Swiss relatives (spouse and children) may be able to join you in Germany while you’re a student.
+This is possible as long as you have a valid residence permit, sufficient finances, healthcare insurance and somewhere to live, as confirmed by your educational institution.
 You will have to prove the relationships and they will have to apply for visas, if necessary.
 Read more in our guide to family reunion visas in Germany.

 Rules for working on a Germany study visa

-Citizens of EU/EEA countries and Switzerland can work freely in Germany, but for no more than 20 hours a week during term time.
+Citizens of EU/EEA countries and Switzerland can work freely in Germany.
+However, they cannot work more than 20 hours a week during term time.

 After your German student visa expires